scipy-lectures/scientific-python-lectures/intro/intro.rst

 .. note::

-    The built-in Ipython cheat-sheet is accessible via the ``%quickref`` magic function.
+    The built-in IPython cheat-sheet is accessible via the ``%quickref`` magic function.

 .. note::

     A list of all available magic functions is shown when typing ``%magic``.

-Furthermore Ipython ships with various *aliases* which emulate common UNIX command line tools such as ``ls`` to list files, ``cp`` to copy files and ``rm`` to remove files.
+Furthermore IPython ships with various *aliases* which emulate common UNIX command line tools such as ``ls`` to list files, ``cp`` to copy files and ``rm`` to remove files.
 A list of aliases is shown when typing ``alias``: